The advance gives you certainty

 Find out how

+Negotiate as a chain-free buyer and save money on your next purchase.
 Homeowners expect to save an average of 4% on their new home purchase by not being in a property chain.
-This more than covers our fees, and is an even bigger saving if you're upsizing
+This more than covers our fees, and can be an even bigger saving if you're upsizing.

 On a £500,000 property, you could save £20,000 off the purchase price

-When can I get the advance?
+How do I receive the advance?